What we do

-At South Seeds we have tried and tested a number of measures and installs which will help you save energy in properties in the Southside of Glasgow.
+At South Seeds we have tried and tested a number of measures and installs which will help you save energy in properties on the Southside of Glasgow.

 After an energy audit from South Seeds, we will give you a checklist of actions you can take to reduce energy in your home and we will support you to work through each item.

-Along with recommending chimney balloons, radiator panels, LED light blubs we can show you how to tackle more complicated tasks such as:
+Along with recommending chimney balloons, radiator panels and LED light blubs we can show you how to tackle more complicated tasks such as:

 1. Cheap temporary secondary glazing

 Have a look at this film showing you how http://www.youtube.com/watch?v=uTxRg3BQzMg and dowload our Under Floor PDF

 From time to time funding is available for fitting energy-efficiency measures in your home.
 Contact us to find out which schemes are currently running.